-We rely on our management team and our business could be harmed if we are unable to retain qualified personnel.
+We rely on our management team and our business could be harmed if we are unable to retain qualified personnel or successfully develop and/or recruit their replacements.

 Our industry is undergoing a fundamental shift following the mortgage crisis: long-standing competitors have gone out of business and two newly capitalized start-ups that are not encumbered with a portfolio of pre-crisis mortgages have been formed.
 Former executives from other mortgage insurers have joined these two new competitors.
-In addition, in 2014, a worldwide insurer and reinsurer with mortgage insurance operations in Europe completed the purchase of a competitor and is now operating as Arch Mortgage Insurance Company.
+In addition, in 2014, a worldwide insurer and reinsurer with mortgage insurance operations in Europe completed the purchase of a competitor.
 Our success depends, in part, on the skills, working relationships and continued services of our management team and other key personnel.
 The unexpected departure of key personnel could adversely affect the conduct of our business.
-In such event, we would be required to obtain other personnel to manage and operate our business, and there can be no assurance that we would be able to employ a suitable replacement for the departing individuals, or that a replacement could be hired on terms that are favorable to us.
+In such event, we would be required to obtain other personnel to manage and operate our business.
+In addition, we will be required to replace the knowledge and expertise of our aging workforce as our workers retire.
+In either case, there can be no assurance that we would be able to develop or recruit suitable replacements for the departing individuals, that replacements could be hired, if necessary, on terms that are favorable to us or that we can successfully transition such replacements in a timely manner.
 We currently have not entered into any employment agreements with our officers or key personnel.
-Volatility or lack of performance in our stock price may affect our ability to retain our key personnel or attract replacements should key personnel unexpectedly depart.
+Volatility or lack of performance in our stock price may affect our ability to retain our key personnel or attract replacements should key personnel depart.
+Without a properly skilled and experienced workforce, our costs, including productivity costs and costs to replace employees may increase, and this could negatively impact our earnings.

-Our reinsurance transactions with unaffiliated reinsurers allow each reinsurer to terminate such reinsurer's portion of the transactions on a run-off basis if during any six month period prior to July 1, 2015, two or more of our top five executives depart, the departures result in a material adverse impact on our underwriting and risk management practices or policies, and such reinsurer timely objects to the replacements of such executives.
+Our reinsurance agreement with unaffiliated reinsurers allow each reinsurer to terminate such reinsurer's portion of the transactions on a run-off basis if during any six month period prior to July 1, 2015, two or more of our top five executives depart, the departures result in a material adverse impact on our underwriting and risk management practices or policies, and such reinsurer timely objects to the replacements of such executives.
 We view such a termination as unlikely.